-The ongoing COVID-19 pandemic may affect our ability to complete our ongoing clinical trials and initiate and complete other preclinical studies, planned clinical trials or future clinical trials, disrupt regulatory activities, disrupt our manufacturing and supply chain or have other adverse effects on our business and operations.
-In addition, this pandemic has caused substantial disruption in the financial markets and may adversely impact economies worldwide, both of which could result in adverse effects on our business, operations and ability to raise capital.
+The COVID-19 pandemic or any future public health crisis may affect our ability to complete our ongoing clinical trials and initiate and complete other preclinical studies, planned clinical trials or future clinical trials, disrupt regulatory activities, disrupt our manufacturing and supply chain or have other adverse effects on our business and operations.
+In addition, this pandemic caused substantial disruption in the financial markets and may adversely impact economies worldwide, both of which could result in adverse effects on our business, operations and ability to raise capital.

-The ongoing COVID-19 pandemic has caused many governments to implement measures to slow the spread of COVID-19 through quarantines, travel restrictions, heightened border scrutiny and other measures.
-The ongoing COVID-19 pandemic and government measures taken in response have also had a significant impact, both directly and indirectly, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
-The future progression of the COVID-19 pandemic and its effects on our business and operations are uncertain.
+The COVID-19 pandemic caused many governments to implement measures to slow the spread of COVID-19 through quarantines, travel restrictions, heightened border scrutiny and other measures.
+The COVID-19 pandemic and government measures taken in response also had a significant impact, both directly and indirectly, on businesses and commerce, as worker shortages occurred; supply chains have been disrupted; facilities and production were suspended; and demand for certain goods and services, such as medical services and supplies, spiked, while demand for other goods and services, such as travel fell.
+While the impact of the COVID-19 pandemic on our operations to date has not been material, the future progression of the COVID-19 pandemic and its effects on our business and operations are uncertain.

-The extent to which COVID-19 has had and may continue to have an impact on our operations or those of the third parties on which we rely will depend on many factors, which are highly uncertain and cannot be predicted with confidence, including the duration of the pandemic, any future variants of COVID-19, additional or modified government actions, new information that will emerge concerning the severity and impact of COVID-19, and the actions to contain the COVID-19 pandemic or address its impact in the short and long term.
-Additionally, the conduct of our clinical trials, preclinical studies and manufacturing activities is dependent upon the availability of clinical trial sites, CROs, CMOs, researchers and investigators, regulatory agency personnel and logistics providers, all of which may be adversely affected by the ongoing COVID-19 pandemic.
+The extent to which COVID-19 or any future public health crisis may in the future have an impact on our operations or those of the third parties on which we rely depends on many factors, which are highly uncertain and cannot be predicted with confidence.

+Additionally, the conduct of our clinical trials, preclinical studies and manufacturing activities is dependent upon the availability of clinical trial sites, CROs, CMOs, researchers and investigators, regulatory agency personnel and logistics providers, all of which may in the future be adversely affected by the COVID-19 pandemic or any future public health crisis.

-Any negative impact that the ongoing COVID-19 pandemic has on enrolling or retaining patients in our clinical trials, the ability of our suppliers to provide materials for our product candidates, or the regulatory review process could cause delays with respect to product development activities, which could materially and adversely affect our ability to obtain marketing approval for and to commercialize our product candidates, increase our operating expenses, affect our ability to raise additional capital, and have a material adverse effect on our financial results.
+Any negative impact that the COVID-19 pandemic or any future public health crisis may have on enrolling or retaining patients in our clinical trials, the ability of our suppliers to provide materials for our product candidates, or the regulatory review process could cause delays with respect to product development activities, which could materially and adversely affect our ability to obtain marketing approval for and to commercialize our product candidates, increase our operating expenses, affect our ability to raise additional capital, and have a material adverse effect on our financial results.